 v.
-In PI-experienced patients, the accumulation of 6 or more of the mutations indicated on the figure bar is associated with a reduced virologic response to lopinavir/ritonavir.
-The product information states that accumulation of 7 or 8 mutations confers resistance to the drug.
-However, there is emerging evidence that specific mutations, most notably 147A (and possibly 147V) and V32I, are associated with high-level resistance.63-65 The addition of L76V to 3 PI resistance-associated mutations substantially increases resistance to lopinavir/ritonavir.

-w.
-In some nonsubtype-B HIV-1, D30N is selected less frequently than are other PI mutations.
+In PI-experienced patients, the accumulation of 6 or more of the mutations indicated on the figure bar is associated with a reduced virologic response to lopinavir/ritonavir.^{66,67} The product information states that accumulation of 7 or 8 mutations confers resistance to the drug.68 However, there is emerging evidence that specific mutations, most notably I47A (and possibly I47V) and V32I, are associated with high-level resistance.69-71 The addition of L76V to 3 PI resistance-associated mutations substantially increases resistance to lopinavir/ritonavir.61 w.
+In some nonsubtype-B HIV-1, D30N is selected less frequently than are other PI mutations. $^{72}\,$ x.

-x.
 Clinical correlates of resistance to tipranavir are limited by the paucity of clinical trials and observational studies of the drug.
 The available genotypic scores have not been validated on large, diverse patient populations.
-The presence of mutations L24I, I50L/V, F53Y/L/W, I54L, and L76V have been associated with improved virologic response to tipranavir in some studies.67-69 y.
+The presence of mutations L24I, I50L/V, y.
 Resistance to enfuvirtide is associated primarily with mutations in the first heptad repeat (HR1) region of the gp41 envelope gene.
-However, mutations or polymorphisms in other regions of the envelope (eg, the HR2 region or those yet to be identified) as well as coreceptor usage and density may affect susceptibility to enfuvirtide.70-72 z.
+However, mutations or polymorphisms in other regions of the envelope (eg, the HR2 region or those yet to be identified) as well as coreceptor usage and density may affect susceptibility to enfuvirtide.76-78 z.
 The activity of CC chemokine receptor 5 (CCR5) antagonists is limited to patients with virus that uses only CCR5 for entry (R5 virus).
 Viruses that use both CCR5 and CXC chemokine receptor 4 (CXCR4; termed dual/mixed [D/M] virus) or only CXCR4 (X4 virus) do not respond to treatment with CCR5 antagonists.
 Virologic failure of these drugs frequently is associated with outgrowth of D/M or X4 virus from a preexisting minority population present at levels below the limit of assay detection.
 Mutations in HIV-1 gp120 that allow the virus to bind to the drug-bound form of CCR5 have been described in viruses from some patients whose virus remained R5 after virologic failure of a CCR5 antagonist.
 Most of these mutations are found in the V3 loop, the major determinant of viral tropism.
 There is as yet no consensus on specific signature mutations for CCR5 antagonist resistance, so they are not depicted in the figure.
-Some CCR5 antagonist-resistant viruses selected in vitro have shown mutations in gp41 without mutations in V3, the clinical significance of such mutations is not yet known.
+Some CCR5 antagonist-resistant viruses selected in vitro have shown mutations in gp41 without mutations in V3;79 the clinical significance of such mutations is not yet known.

-aa.
-Cross-resistance studies with raltegravirvir- and elvitegravir-resistant viruses in vitro indicate that Q148H and G140S in combination with mutations L74I/M, E92Q, T97A, E138A/K, G140A, or N155H are associated with 5-fold to 20-fold reduced dolutegravir susceptibility and reduced virologic suppression in patients.75-81 Results of the phase III dolutegravir study in antiretroviral treatment-naive patients are expected to provide additional resistance information.
+F53Y/L/W, I54L, and L76V have been associated with improved virologic response to tipranavir in some studies. ^{73-75} $\,$ aa.
+In site-directed mutants and clinical isolates, the mutation F121Y has a profound effect on susceptibility to elvitegravir and raltegravir and to a lesser extent to dolutegravir.
+59,60 bb.
+Cross-resistance studies with raltegravirand elvitegravir-resistant viruses indicate that Q148H and G140S in combination with mutations L74I/M, E92Q, T97A, E138A/K, G140A, or N155H are associated with 5-fold to 20-fold reduced dolutegravir susceptibility80 and reduced virologic suppression in patients.81-84 Results of the phase III dolutegravir study in antiretroviral treatment-naive patients are expected to provide additional resistance information.